 She attributes her success to her hard work and determination, as well as her resourcefulness when it comes to earning extra income.

-Her advice on how to finance your child’s college education?
+Her advice on how to save for college education?
 “Find a job that you can focus on and can provide for all your children’s education needs.
 If your job is not sufficient to pay for education, find a side business that can augment your income.
 As parents, we have to do whatever it takes to send our children to school.”

-It’s more challenging for solo parents who have to pay for it on their own.
-But like Livia and Euge have shown, it can be done.
-These two hardworking and resourceful moms certainly did!
+It’s more challenging for some people who have to pay for it with a small income and a tight budget.
+But like Euge, Livia, Carmen, and Pierre have shown, it can be done.
+And they certainly did!

-Take their advice on how to finance your child’s college education that emphasizes having more than one source of income and using all available financial resources, like scholarships, personal loans, installment plans, and other forms of tuition payment assistance.
+Take their advice on how to save for college education that emphasizes having more than one source of income and using all available financial resources, like the best college fund for your child, scholarships, installment plans, and other forms of tuition payment assistance.

 Consider these resources when you hit some bumps in the road.
 The important thing is to stay the course.
-Before you know it, it’s time for your child’s college graduation!
+Before you know it, you’ve got yourself a proud graduate!